icelandico/geodev_site/src/lib/content/projects/the-highest-points-per-voivodeship-in-poland.md

 ---
 templateKey: work-item
-title: The highest points in every voivodeship in Poland
+title: The highest point in every voivodeship in Poland
 date: 2025-08-23T22:13:00.000+02:00
 image: /assets/peaks_pl.webp
 description: Map showing the highest point in every voivodeship in Poland